osu-crypto/SpOT-PSI/README.md

   * For NTL with GMP and gf2x, `cd ./thirdparty/linux`, and run `all.get`.
 Then, you can run `cmake .` in  SpOT-PSI folder, and then `make -j`
   * See [`here`](https://github.com/osu-crypto/SpOT-PSI/blob/master/script/setup_and_compile) for full setup script

-NOTE: if you meet problem with NTL, try to do the following and read [`Building and using NTL with GMP`](https://www.shoup.net/ntl/doc/tour-gmp.html):
+NOTE: if you meet problem with NTL, try to do the following and read [`Building and using NTL with GMP`](https://www.shoup.net/ntl/doc/tour-gmp.html).
+If you see an error message `cmd.exe not found`, try to install https://www.nasm.us/
 ###### change ntl code

 ```